nitrogency/agentLess/docs/monitoring.md

 1. Device is added through the Web interface.
 2. Run the `/scripts/linux/enroll-device.sh` script (the exact command is displayed in the UI).
 This single script:
-   - Copies the server's SSH key to the endpoint (you'll be prompted for the password once)
+   - Copies the server's SSH key to the endpoint (you'll be prompted for the password once).
+If you have already done this, this step is skipped. **This step may fail if your endpoint disallows password-based SSH authentication.** If you have configured this, add the server's ssh pubkey manually (you can use `ssh-copy-id` from your own machine)
    - Sets up the monitoring user with appropriate permissions
-   - Configures audit rules and installs dependencies
+   - Configures audit rules and installs dependencies.
+This includes the `auditd` service and `ClamAV`
    - Registers the device in the database
 3. Logs are then retrieved from the endpoint using the created systemd service (agentless-monitor@service).
 This service calls the `/scripts/start-monitoring.sh` script, which connects to the endpoint, reads the logs, and passes them over to the `/bin/monitor` binary, where the logs are parsed and written to DB.
 4. Logs are then displayed in the Web UI for the user to see.

 Log retrieval and device setup is done through SSH.
 Once the connection is established, two `tail -F` commands run in parallel on the endpoint - one for the `/var/log/audit/audit.log` file, and one for the `/var/log/clamav/clamav.log` file.
 Their output is combined and piped back over SSH to the monitoring server.
-If the connection gets interrupted, the service will attempt to reconnect.
+If the connection gets interrupted or any other error occurs, the service will attempt to reconnect.

 `tail` is also run with the `-n` flag to prevent the loss of logs during this downtime.
 The last amount of lines specified (default is `-n 1000`) is sent over to the server, where they are parsed and de-duplicated if necessary.
 If you suspect that the number of logs generated during interruptions can be higher, you can change this number in `scripts/lib/config.sh`.